AliAhmed3/Isuzu-Car-Website/README.md

 # Isuzu-Car-Website
-💥 A simple static website for Isuzu car models Using html,css and javascript
+💥 A simple static website for Isuzu car models Using html and css